Mofeoluwa/Mofeoluwa/README.md

 - 👋 Hi, I’m @Mofeoluwa
-- 👀 I’m interested in Data Science, AI, Machine Learning, and Meghan Trainor
+- 👀 I’m interested in AI & Machine Learning
-- 🌱 I’m currently learning C# and Python
+- - 🌱 I’m currently learning C# and Python
-- 💞️ I’m looking to collaborate on Data science and Machine Learning projects
+- 💞️ I’m looking to collaborate on AI & Machine Learning projects
 - 📫 You can reach me at https://www.linkedin.com/in/mofe/

 <!---